rvaughn666/MultiPoolMiner/README.md

 By default MPM hides most miner windows as to not steal focus (Miners of API type 'Wrapper' will remain hidden).
 All miners write their output to files in the Log folder.
 Set to 'true' to show miner windows.

 **-UseFastestMinerPerAlgoOnly**
 Use only use fastest miner per algo and device index.
 E.g. if there are 2 or more miners available to mine the same algo, only the fastest will ever be used, the slower ones will also be hidden in the summary screen.
+Set to 'true' to enable this feature.

 **-ShowPoolBalances**
 Display the balances of all enabled pools (excluding those that are excluded with 'ExcludeMinerName') on the summary screen and in the web GUI.
-Note: Only balances in BTC are listed, other currencies are currently not supported.
+Set to 'true' to list the additional information.

 **-ShowPoolBalancesExcludedPools**
 Display the balances of all pools (including those that are excluded with 'ExcludeMinerName') on the summary screen and in the web GUI.
-Note: Only balances in BTC are listed, other currencies are currently not supported.
+Set to 'true' to list the additional information.

+**-ShowPoolBalancesDetails**
+Display extra balances details (total of each currency) on the summary screen.
+Set to 'true' to list the additional information.

 **-ConfigFile [Path\ConfigFile.txt]**
 The default config file name is '.\default.txt'